Grieverheart/v30mz/README.md

 # TODO

-* Add segment register file and implement writing from EU.
+* Implement writing of segment registers from EU.
 Should we use a separate bus?
 * Implement alu and microinstruction handling.
 * Implement microassembler.
 * Implement pipelining by decoupling the execution state.